double <- function(x) x * 25 Your first function

 IF = λcond. λthen. λelse. cond(then)(else)

-TRUE is a function that picks its first argument.
-FALSE is a function that picks its second.
+TRUE is a function that picks its first argument; FALSE picks its second.
 IF just hands both options to the condition and lets it choose.
 So IF(TRUE)(1)(2) becomes TRUE(1)(2) becomes (λx. λy. x)(1)(2) becomes 1.
-The entire conditional is built from functions choosing between arguments.
-The if n = 0 then 1 else ... notation above is shorthand for this encoding.
+The entire conditional is built from functions choosing between arguments, and the if n = 0 then 1 else ... notation above is shorthand for this encoding.

-The reduction works the same as before, one substitution at a time:
+The reduction works as before, one substitution at a time:

 fact(3) # apply fact with n = 3